gattazr/passgen/README.md

-  ls specials : number of specials to use ln numbers : number of specials to use lc capitals : number of capitals to use
+  ls specials : number of specials to use ln numbers : number of specials to use lc capitals : number of capitals to use lw words : number of words to use
 ```
 By default, it generates a 16 character long password with only lower case letters